Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

-The No. 9 Michigan Wolverines (5-0, 0-0 Big Ten) bring the 12th-ranked scoring offense in college football into a matchup with the Nebraska Cornhuskers (3-3, 0-0 Big Ten), who have the No. 13 scoring defense, on Saturday, October 9, 2021.
+A pair of the nation's most prolific rushing attacks square off when the No. 9 Michigan Wolverines (5-0, 0-0 Big Ten) bring college football's seventh-ranked rushing offense into a matchup with the Nebraska Cornhuskers (3-3, 0-0 Big Ten), who have the No. 14 rushing offense, on Saturday, October 9, 2021.
 The Wolverines are 3.5-point favorites.
-A total of 50.5 points has been set for this game.
+The over/under is set at 50.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.